Constraints on the minimally extended varying speed of light model using the Pantheon+ dataset: Bounds for the variation of for different models

-The previously known bound for the temporal variation of $c$ is obtained from the variation of the radius of a planet \cite{Racker:2007hj}.
-However, this bound is based on the analysis of the time variation of the radius of Mercury \cite{McElhinny:1978na} by using the special model so-called a covariant variable speed of light theory proposed by Magueijo \cite{Magueijo:2000zt}.
-Thus, this bound cannot be used in the meVSL model.
-One uses SNIa as standard candles to probe the cosmic expansion rate of the late Universe.
-We investigate the time variation of the speed of light by using the Pantheon type Ia supernova (SNIa) data~\cite{Scolnic:2017caz}.
-We investigate two main models, $\omega$CDM ({\it i.e.}, constant $\omega$) and CPL dark energy models.
+The previous constraint on the temporal variation of the speed of light $c$ was derived from the variation in the radius of a planet~\cite{Racker:2007hj}.
+However, this constraint stemmed from the analysis of the time-varying radius of Mercury~\cite{McElhinny:1978na} using a specific model known as the covariant variable speed of light theory proposed by Magueijo~\cite{Magueijo:2000zt}.
+Consequently, this constraint cannot be directly applied within the framework of the meVSL model.

+To explore the variation of the speed of light over time, we turn to SNe Ia, which serve as reliable standard candles for probing the cosmic expansion rate in the late Universe.
+Our investigation focuses on utilizing data from the Pantheon SNe Ia catalog~\cite{Scolnic:2017caz}.
+Specifically, we delve into two primary models: the $\omega$CDM model, which assumes a constant $\omega$, and the CPL dark energy model.
+Through this analysis, we aim to shed light on the potential temporal evolution of the speed of light and its implications within these cosmological frameworks.

+First, in the first row of Table~\ref{tab:omegaw0}, we considered the $\Lambda$CDM models ($\omega_0 = -1, \omega_a = 0$, and $b=0$).
+When varying the local absolute magnitude $M_0$ from -19.35 to -19.55, we found that the best-fit value of $\Omega_{\m0}$ remains unchanged at 0.285, while the best-fit values of h decrease from $0.702$ to $0.640$.
+For this model, the 1-$\sigma$ values for $M_0$, $\Omega_{\m0}$, and $h$ are $(-19.6512, -19.0732)$, $(0.273, 0.297)$, and $(0.605, 0.791)$, respectively.
+This suggests the interesting possibility that the h value derived from SNe Ia data can be similar to that of Planck data, potentially alleviating the Hubble tension.
+If we also allow the value of $M_0$ to vary, its best-fit value becomes $-19.36$, and the best-fit value of h is $0.698$.
+Similar results were discussed in the reference \cite{Perivolaropoulos:2021bds}. $\Lambda$CDM refers to the case where we exclude VSL models.
+We present this model solely for comparison purposes.
+In our manuscript, we investigate the meVSL model for $\omega$CDM and CPL models.